 “Is there anything more you require?”

 Pressing the watch back into his waistcoat, he asked, “It’s been two months, yes?”

 “You’ve been with us two months now, yes?”

 “Then you know your duties well enough to make time to eat here, eat with us rather than in the kitchen with them, and I say starting tomorrow you shall share our table.”

 “Come in, Jeremiah.
-Come in, I say,” Philpot said, standing up from the table with Ben following.
+Come in, I say,” Philpot said, forcing a smile as he stood up from the table with Ben following.

 “Master Philpot, Ben, I’ll be taking my leave.”

-“Yes, it shall be an hour’s walk, and I do hope you don’t think poorly of me.
-I would have Ben drive you, but it would be at the minimum a two-hour journey there and back, not to mention the harnessing and then the stabling on his return.
-I say it’s far too inconvenient for him, more when considering he shall need his sleep for his first day alone tomorrow.”
+“Yes, it shall be more than an hour’s walk, and I do hope you don’t think poorly of me.
+I would have Ben drive you, but it would be a two-hour journey there and back, not to mention the harnessing and then the stabling on his return.
+I say it’s far too inconvenient for him, and more so when considering he shall need his full sleep for his first day alone tomorrow.”

-Forcing yet another smile, Philpot shook it.
-“I say the faster you walk, the less chill to fight off, and I believe I’m doing you good by keeping the coat and having you reach the inn faster,” he laughed.
-“I say it was a pleasure having you here, and I’m confident you shall do well in South Carolina.”
+“I say I believe I’m doing you good by keeping the coat and having you reach the inn faster.
+The faster you walk the less chill to fight off.”
+Forcing another smile, he shook the young man’s offered hand and added, “I shall say too it was a pleasure having you here, and I’m confident you shall do well in South Carolina.”

 “I’m sure it was, and more so when you’re leaving with a small fortune, yes?
 One no indentured would see at the end of a contract, so do keep it close.”